azaino25/rsaEncrypt/README.md

 # rsaEncrypt

-RSA Encryption algorithm implemented in C++ using gmp to manage large numbers
+RSA Encryption algorithm implemented in C++

+HOW TO RUN:
+-Change the desired string in run.sh file
+-"make" in console
+-./run.sh in console
+-If successful, terminal will output keygen time, encrypt time, string encrypted, and decrypt time -The keys will be in the directory the program is located (Not the most secure.
+I'm aware)

 init.cc: